 Simply put, the technology singularity (in theory or actual existence) may become the single largest challenge to Christianity in the near-term future.

 The technological singularity will allow for the self-improvement of mankind to the point of perfection.
-Tom Foremski, a technology journalist writes perceptively on this topic in his article, “Is ‘The Singularity’ The Elite Geeks’ Version of ‘The Rapture’?”
+Tom Foremski, a technology journalist writes perceptively on this topic in his article, “Is ‘The Singularity’ The Elite Geeks’ Version of ‘The Rapture’?”1Kudos to Foremski for choosing to place his punctuation (?) outside of his quotation marks.
+This is against traditional English grammar but evolving into acceptability due to technological requirements where punctuation can change the meaning of commands for input/output to a technological device.

 Christianity revolves around the central tenets that (a) man is irretrievably broken and (b) Christ is God’s way of fixing the irretrievably broken.
 Yet, the Technological Singularity offers an alternative.
 Salvation (fixing) is available not (only?) through God’s grace but also through technological progress.
-This removes the necessity of a other-natural process for redemption.
+This removes the necessity of a other-natural2I prefer the term other-natural to super-natural.
+I find super-natural to be too closely identified with the ethereal and unbound, despised by the intellectual.
+Yet, the spirituality to which I refer and I believe that Christianity teaches is not an unreality but rather a greater or other reality.
+It is as real, more real, than our reality – it simply is beyond our current comprehension or scientific measurement in many facets and aspects. process for redemption.

 Other religions – as we traditionally conceive them – will not be our greatest challenge.
-Rather, we now face a challenge which will provide a secular alternative to redemption which seems provable and actually occurring
+Rather, we now face a challenge which will provide a secular alternative to redemption which seems provable and actually occurring3More on this later.

 To the Technologist (Or Why This Isn’t an Anti-Tech Rant)